oblivia-simplex/Narrativity/1_moriarty.md

 He is her driver

 An assisted death.
 They would be lovers in another life.
-She prefers his later more vicious fiction but he hasn\'t grown into it yet.
+She prefers his later more vicious fiction but he hasn't grown into it yet.
 Their times are not synced.

 | He in fact                             She assisted
-|
 | Was scattered                          It was speaking
 |                     Not belief
 | She longed for                         The expert
-|
 | She was                                Not love